 1. GSM (Grams per Square Meter): The Weight of Luxury & Function

-What it is: GSM measures the fabric’s weight per square meter.
+What it is: GSM measures the linen fabric‘s weight per square meter.
 It’s the most objective indicator of a towel or robe’s density, thickness, and often, its perceived plushness.

 How to Use This Metric: